Protecting Pennsylvania's Plants and Animals

 Species at Risk:

 Butterflies are nested into the ecosystem of a wetland.
-Their delicate beauty is appreciated by observers who have learned that wetlands are an amazing place to view wildlife.
+Their delicate beauty is appreciated by observers who have learned that wetlands are an amazing place to find specialist butterflies.
 Adult butterflies help pollinate flowering plants, while both caterpillars and adults provide food for predators, including other insects, birds and spiders.
 Sadly, many species of wetland butterflies are in decline.
-In 2017, WPC began a joint project with agencies in Maryland, West Virginia and New Jersey to improve the conservation and management of 14 wetland butterfly species of concern.
+For this reason, WPC partnered with agencies in Maryland, West Virginia and New Jersey to improve the conservation and management of 14 wetland butterfly species of concern.

 Butterflies at Risk